-Time for a new middle splits routine!
+It’s time for a new middle splits routine!
 It includes my latest favorite stretches for the middle splits.
 I have been experimenting a lot since I started stretching for the splits in 2021 at 43!
-I learned that getting the middle splits takes much longer to get than the front splits.
+I learned that getting the middle splits takes much longer than the front splits.
 It requires time and dedication, including much longer passive holds.
 As you advance in your practice, you can experiment with more mobility exercises and active stretches.
 Today’s routine is a good combination of all the above.

 Stretches for Splits for Beginners